 Give Now

-“While I worked at the school, my mother ran the women's shelter across the road from Friends’.
-So, I would go from being at a leading independent school, I'd walk across the road and see people that were homeless.
-Needs based scholarships even out the playing field for people to have opportunities to have access to a really good education and all it takes is for one member of a family to be lifted up with good education to change outcomes for that entire family and generations moving forward.
-So I think that it's essential.”
+“While I studied at school, my mother ran the women's shelter across the road from Friends’.
+So, I would go from being at a leading independent school, walk across the road and see people that were homeless.
+Needs based scholarships even out the playing field for people to have opportunities to have access to a really good education.”
 Felicity Ey (Class of 2002), pictured after swimming at Antarctica

 “I consider that under the example set by the school staff, I obtained important character, career and social values that far outweighed the academic achievements.
 I am quite convinced that these things, learned at a very impressionable age stay with one throughout life’s journey.
 It is important in my opinion, that past students recognise the influence that the school has had on their lives by contributing to annual giving.”
 Ray Westwood (Class of 1952)

 "Donating to the school shows appreciation for the education and life skills that I and my children have received, and for the membership of a strong family community that is so actively promoted by the school and still felt by so many all these years afterwards.
-It would be very rewarding to think that through contributing to The Friends' Fellowship, someone, who otherwise would not have had the chance, could go on to have this sort of foundation for the start of their life story."
+It would be very rewarding to think that someone, who otherwise would not have had the chance, could go on to have this sort of foundation for the start of their life story."
 Trish Lewis (Class of 1974), Past Parent, Past Student

 “I consider myself very fortunate to have spent fourteen years of my life as a student at Friends'.
 I would have stayed longer if I was allowed.
 The Friends' Motto of Nemo Sibi Nascitur has guided me through my life.
 It is important to support the school because it offers not only a top-class education, but as well the Quaker way gives one a clear set of values to live by.”
 Ben Wignall (Class of 1962)

 “I donate to The Friends’ School for my appreciation of the education I received from Friends’ teachers and my enjoyment of my school years.
-The philosophy of the School, the responsibility towards others and the tolerance shown towards people with differences have stayed with me throughout my life.
-I usually donate to the scholarship fund so that others may have the same quality of education that I did, and I know for many people paying for independent education is a struggle or impossible.”
+The philosophy of the School, the responsibility towards others and the tolerance shown towards people with differences have stayed with me throughout my life.”
 Kerryn MacMillan (Class of 1961)

 “It’s quite an emotional experience meeting people that put so much into you as a person and really see potential and gifting you something that you never really think you can give back.
 But I think you can give back by just trying your best and that’s exactly what I’ve done.”
 Billee Hassett (Class of 2021)